aracyla/get-address-info/README.md

 ## *GetAddressInfo*

-* getAddressInfo is a simple app created to localize IP or hostname geographically;
+* getAddressInfo is study project that localize IP or hostname geographically;

 * It uses a simple geo-ip API;